otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/README.md

 ### Extensions

 Familiarise yourself with the assessment due dates.
 Extensions will **only** be granted if you are unable to complete the assessment by the due date because of **unforeseen circumstances outside your control**.
-The length of the extension granted will depend on the circumstances and **must** be negotiated with the course lecturer before the assessment due date.
+The length of the extension granted will depend on the circumstances and **must** be negotiated with the teaching staff before the assessment due date.
 A medical certificate or support letter may be needed.
 Extensions will not be granted for poor time management or pressure of other assessments.

 ### Impairment

-In case of sickness contact the course lecturer or **Head of Information Technology (Michael Holtz)** as soon as possible, preferably before the assessment is due.
+In case of sickness contact the teaching staff or **Head of Information Technology (Michael Holtz)** as soon as possible, preferably before the assessment is due.
 The policy regarding the granting of a mark that considers impaired performance requires a medical certificate and a medical practitioner's signature on a form.
 You may refer to the guide on impaired performance on the student handbook.

 ### Appeals

-If you are concerned about any aspect of your assessment, approach the course lecturer in the first instance.
+If you are concerned about any aspect of your assessment, approach the teaching staff in the first instance.
 We support an open-door policy and aim to resolve issues promptly.
 Further support is available from the **Head of Information Technology (Michael Holtz)**. **Otago Polytechnic** has a formal process for academic appeals if necessary.

 ### Other Documents